Centralizers of Hamiltonian circle actions on rational ruled surfaces: Construction of Equivariant moduli spaces

-\begin{remark} As we are only interested in the case when $s>0$, the curves in class $D_s$ have negative self intersection and the adjunction formula tells us that these curves are embedded.
-Thus all somewhere injective curves in class $D_s$ for $s>0$ are embedded. \end{remark} As in the non-equivariant case we now wish to prove that this moduli space is a smooth Banach manifold.
-To prove this we recall the non-equivariant set up as in Chapter 3 in \cite{McD} and reformulate it in the equivariant setting. \\
+\begin{remark} As we are only interested in the case when $s>0$, the curves in class $D_s$ have negative self intersection and the adjunction formula implies that all somewhere injective curves in class $D_s$, $s>0$, are embedded. \end{remark} As in the non-equivariant case we now wish to prove that this moduli space is a smooth Banach manifold.
+To prove this we recall the non-equivariant set up as in Chapter 3 in \cite{McD} and reformulate it in the equivariant setting.\\